-The 3 Countries With the Most Growth Potential
+Three Countries With the Most Economic Growth Potential

 The Best Investments Aren't Always Obvious

-Ethiopia, Turkmenistan, and the D.R. of Congo were the three fastest growing economies in 2015, according to the World Bank, growing at 9.5%, 8%, and 8%, respectively.
+Ethiopia, Uzbekistan, and Nepal were the three fastest-growing economies in 2017, according to the World Bank, moving at 8.3 percent, 7.6 percent, and 7.5 percent, respectively.
 However, not all of these countries represent great investment opportunities.
 For example, many of these countries face a high level of political risk that Western investors may want to avoid.

-Instead of just looking at raw growth in gross domestic product (GDP), investors should instead seek high-growth economies that are also well-diversified.
-For instance, India's economy was the 6th fastest growing in the world in 2015 and is very well-diversified.
+But, instead of just looking at raw growth in gross domestic product (GDP), investors should seek high-growth economies that are also well-diversified in terms of what the country produces and exports.
+For instance, India's economy was the fourth fastest growing in the world in 2017 and is also very well-diversified.

 In this article, we’ll take a look at three promising countries that are all poised for significant and diversified growth over the coming years.

-India has the world’s 7th largest economy, with a nominal GDP of around $2.28 trillion, while economists are projecting 7% growth in 2016.
-After significant free market economic reforms in the 1990s, the country’s economic growth has propelled it into one of the world’s most influential economies, and a member of the so-called BRIC (Brazil, Russia, India and China) nations.
+India has the world’s seventh largest economy, with a nominal GDP of around $2.6 trillion in 2017, with economists projecting 7 percent growth in 2018.
+After significant free market economic reforms in the 1990s, the country’s economic growth has propelled it into one of the world’s most influential economies, and a member of the so-called BRIC (Brazil, Russia, India, and China) nations.

-Currently, India’s primary obstacle to sustainable growth is the economic slowdown of its peers - including China in 2015 - as well as changes being made in the way that it calculates economic statistics that has drawn some criticism among investors.
+Currently, India’s primary obstacle to sustainable growth is the economic slowdown of its peers—including China—as well as changes being made in the way that it calculates economic statistics that has drawn some criticism among investors.
 Many other regulatory challenges may also be hampering growth, although many investors and international firms agree that the country offers great long-term investment opportunities.

 Investors looking to add Indian exposure to their portfolios should consider: